 If you ever need to, you can find historical information in Gradebook History.
 Gradebook History records all changes to the gradebook, including grades for students who are no longer in the class.

 As previously mentioned, the gradebook is a great place to spot mistakes that need to be fixed in other parts of your course.
-Here are a few possibilities, but for a more in-depth look, see Troubleshooting Gradebook Issues.
+Below are a few possibilities, but for a more in-depth look, see Troubleshooting Gradebook Issues.

 If an assignment is nowhere to be found in the gradebook, but you can see it in the Modules/Assignments tab, check its due date.
 Assignments need a due date to show up in the gradebook.
 You can also make sure that it's published, since unpublished assignments can be hidden if you uncheck them in the View menu.

 You may also notice an exclamation icon in the Total column.
 If you click it, it will tell you what is off.
 For example, this is a warning that there is an Assignment Group in the Assignments tab that has no points possible in that quarter.
 That means there are no published assignments in that group that are set to be due in that quarter, which could affect the students' grades.